 If yes, keep in mind most top agents will be busy and will need to schedule an appointment with you.

 After you have selected several agents that have passed the "phone interview" (at least 6 agents), narrow the list down to 2 or 3 agents.
 Invite them over to your home.
-As you invite them over to your home, make sure that they know this is a second interview, and that you are not promising anything.
+As you invite them over to your home, make sure that they know this is the second interview, and that you are not promising anything.
 Take this opportunity to get a feel for them as a person and as an agent.
 I went through several agents before I found the one that met all of my expectations, and I never felt disappointed with my Realtor's performance.